-The organic laws, before their promulgation and the regulations of the Parliamentary Assemblies before their implementation [mise en application], must be submitted to the Constitutional Council which decides concerning their conformity with the Constitution.
+The organic laws, before their promulgation and the regulations of the National Assembly before their implementation [mise en application], must be submitted to the Constitutional Council which decides concerning their conformity with the Constitution.

-To the same ends, the laws can be referred [déférées] to the Constitutional Council, before their promulgation by the President of the Republic, by the President of the National Assembly, by the President of the Senate, or by one-third (1/3) of the Deputies composing the National Assembly or by one-third (1/3) of the Senators composing the Senate.
+To the same ends, the laws can be referred [déférées] to the Constitutional Council, before their promulgation, by the President of the Republic, the President of the National Assembly, or by one-third (1/3) of the Deputies composing the National Assembly.

-In the cases specified in the two preceding paragraphs, the Constitutional Council must decide in the time of one (1) month.
+In the cases provided for in the two preceding paragraphs, the Constitutional Council must decide in the time of one (1) month.
 However, at the demand of the President of the Republic, if there is urgency, this time period is reduced [ramené] to eight (8) days.